I’ve already made so many miso soup with different kind of ingredients. But how about types of miso…?

 - Pack in a box and mature it for half months, one year, or more

-Please check out How to make miso paste at home
+Details about homemade miso are here: How to make miso at home

 Depending on the amount of koji and salt, the taste can be changed a lot.
-I mean that more koji and less salt creates sweeter miso, and less koji and more salt creates saltier miso.
+I mean that if the amount of salt is fixed, more koji makes sweeter miso.
 So you can create your own blending miso that fits your taste the most.
 Also each area in Japan has their original, traditional miso.

 Another factor that changes the taste of miso is type of koji.
 There are three kind of koji and each one of them has unique taste.

-- Rice koji: gives great sweetness from rice
+- Koji Rice: gives great sweetness from rice

-Since miso paste I’ve already used were mostly rice koji miso, so I want to try the flavor of BARLEY miso.
+Since miso I’ve already used were mostly rice koji miso, so I want to try the flavor of baley miso.

 1 teaspoon dashi granules*2